The MAS 49/56 Titanium Firing Pin

 What my petite firing pin does is reduce the mass of forward inertia of the firing pin and thereby inadvertent repetitive fire.
 Owners of the previously made TFP by McCann reported excellent results.
 And better yet, you can use this pin on commercial or military surplus.

 A modern problem haunts a great old combat rifle

-Various unwanted occurrences can result: Slam fires (a round is hurled down the barrel when the bolt is released), burst fire (a couple of rounds fire off to the great surprise of the shooter or full auto-the weapon just rocks and rolls on until the mag is empty.
+Various unwanted occurrences can result: Slam fire (a round is hurled down the barrel when the bolt is released), burst fire (a couple of rounds fire off to the great surprise of the shooter), or full auto (the weapon just rocks and rolls on until the mag is empty).

 Now these negative happenings can be embarrassing.
 Perhaps your gunsmith will call you and tell you to "Come pick up this piece of s--t" as happened to me.
 When I arrived and asked what the problem was, he said "Move that poster aside."
 Curiously I did and there was a large hole in his brick basement wall.
 The poster covered his embarrassment of a slam fire.
-Happily the round didn't pass through his wall and blast some little kid in the head!
+Happily the round didn't pass through his wall and blast some little kid!